Principal / Executive Director

 Stephanie Patrick is happy to be back in Texas!
 Since 2012, she has directed, choreographed, written, and performed for Stephanie Patrick Dance in Texas, North Carolina, and California.
 In 2015, the company was granted the Starving Artists Award from Principal Creative Performing Arts, and two residencies from SAFE House Arts in the San Francisco Bay Area.
 In 2016, SPD received the Dance Artist Development Award from Arcos Dance in Austin.
 Stephanie has danced for Andrea Torres Dance Company, Twisted Oak Theatre, Asheville Contemporary Dance Theatre, Asheville Ballet, and apprenticed with Tapestry Dance Company.
 She has professionally taught for eight years, including at City Dance in San Francisco.
 You can view her work at www.StephaniePatrick.me.

-Rachel Clear studies Public Health/pre-medicine at UT Austin, and is a veteran member of the Texas Dance Team.
-She competed with Dancentre of Edinburg’s junior and senior company at Showtime International and Showstopper competitions, as well as teaching and choreographing for both those teams during her time as a student there.
-Rachel performed as a principal dancer for 3 years with a pre-professional ballet company, and has studied under teachers from 5 professional companies around the world, including retired principal dancers from The Moscow Ballet and The Royal Ballet.
+Rachel Clear began dancing at the age of four, and continued on through college.
+Growing up, she competed with Dancentre of Edinburg’s intermediate, junior, and senior companies at Showtime International and Showstopper competitions, sometimes competing with her own choreography.
+She also taught and choreographed for Dancentre’s young choreographer’s showcase during her time as a student there.
+Rachel performed as a principal dancer for three years with Edinburg Dance Theatre's pre-professional ballet company, and has studied under teachers from multiple professional companies around the world; including Maxsim Knish from The Moscow Ballet, Peter O'Brien from The Royal Ballet of London and Alvin Ailey Dance Company, Susan Connally from the San Antonio Metropolitan Ballet, Kathy Dacey from the New York City Rockettes, Iyun Harrison from the Julliard School and Ballet Hispanico of New York, current "Cats" star Tyler Hanes, and Andrea Guajardo from Ballet Nepantla.
+In middle and high school, she was accepted into multiple ballet intensives, including programs at Ballet Austin, American Ballet Theater, the Joffrey Ballet, and Cornish College of the Arts.
 She graduated as a dance major from the North East School of the Arts, one of the top 10 performing arts schools in America, in 2015.
-She competes with Texas Dance at the National Cheerleading and Dance Team Championship every year, and will graduate as a 4-year member in the spring of 2019.
+She competed with Texas Dance at the National Cheerleading and Dance Team Championship during her time at UT, and graduated as a 4-year member in the spring of 2019.

 Liz is originally from just outside Denver, Colorado and started her dance training at Parker Dance Academy.
 Alongside her ballet, jazz, modern, contemporary and hip hop training there, she was able to study with local companies; Cleo Parker Robinson and Kim Robards Dance.
 Once graduating from high school, Liz continued her Dance Education at Wichita State University, majoring in Dance Performance.
 While at school she performed and toured with Mid-America Dance Theatre, where she had the opportunity to work with Chelya Clawson, Sabrina Vasquez, Dre Dance (Andrew Palermo and Taye Diggs), Janice Garrett, Doug Varone, and Darrell Moultrie.
 Once leaving school, Liz moved to New York City where she had the pleasure of dancing with Decavich Choreography, Captiveflow Dance and Gotham Dance Theatre.
 Most recently before relocating to Austin, Liz presented her own choreography at ‘Launch’ a showcase for emerging choreographers in NYC.
 She is so excited to be joining the Danceworks family and can’t wait to share her passion for dance.